THE BRITISH LIBRARY.Building the visual fantasy world for their most successful post-pandemic exhibition.

 Outcome

-The full illustration is below - how many characters and references can you find?
+The full illustration is shown here - how many characters and references can you find?